 The basis used to determine NHR payments to LHNs in Tasmania was advised by the Tasmanian Department of Health and Human Services to be as follows:

-Tasmania has developed a funding model (Tasmanian ABF Model) which will take a prospective orientation (i.e. it will produce the forward allocation based on the volumes of services to be funded that are determined in accordance with State planning processes).
-While in 2013-14 THO budget allocations continued to be developed on a historical basis, the ABF Model was used to develop an activity profile and block funded services allocation for each THO for 2013-14, capped by the historical budget allocation.
+Tasmania has developed a funding model (2014-15 Tasmanian Funding Model) which will take a prospective orientation (i.e. it will produce the forward allocation based on the volumes of services to be funded that are determined in accordance with State planning processes).
+The ABF Model was used to develop an activity profile and block funded services allocation for each THO for 2014-15.

-The funding arrangements and associated pricing focussed on the four ABF work streams of:
+The funding arrangements and associated pricing focused on the four ABF work streams of:

-other admitted (include sub-acute admitted and mental health), and
+- other admitted (include sub-acute admitted and mental health),

-Tasmanian pricing applied in 2013-14 with THOs has not used the NEP.
-In this regard, Tasmania has used the national average cost per work stream based on Round 15 National Health Cost Data Collection (NHCDC) data for 2010-11 indexed to 2013-14.
-For ICU and non-admitted, the State Average cost has been used.
+Tasmanian pricing applied in 2014-15 with THOs has not used the NEP.
+In this regard, Tasmania has used the national average cost per work stream based on Round 16 National Health Cost Data Collection (NHCDC) data for 2011-12 indexed to 2014-15.
 The National Average Cost was considered the most appropriate (where available) as it provides a National benchmark without the complication of NWAUs and the NEP.

 - Overnight Acute Admitted Patients and Same day Admitted Patients- price per weighted separation (National Average Cost indexed),